-Risk margins are determined on a basis that reflects the company's business.
+Risk margins are determined by the Board based upon advice from the Appointed Actuary, and on a basis that reflects the company's business.
 Regard is had to the robustness of the valuation models, the reliability and volume of available data, past experience of the company and the industry and the characteristics of the classes of business written.